-- (t) We are responsible for, and have accurately completed, the appropriate sections of the Data Collection Form as required by the Uniform Guidance.
-The final version of the applicable audit reporting package, which includes your signed auditor's reports, that we will submit to the Federal Audit Clearinghouse (FAC) will be identical to the final version of such documents that you provided to us. - (u) We have identified and disclosed to you the findings received and related corrective actions taken for previous audits, attestation engagements, internal or external monitoring, and other studies directly related to the audit objectives of the compliance audit, including findings received and corrective actions taken from the end of the audit period covered by the compliance audit report to the date of the auditor's report. - (v) We are responsible for and have ensured the reporting package does not contain protected personally identifiable information. - (w) We have documented, and provided this documentation to you, that we have deferred implementation of the Uniform Guidance procurement policies and procedures as permitted under the Uniform Guidance grace period for procurement.
-We are in compliance with the pre-Uniform Guidance procurement standards. - (25) In connection with any electronic presentation of the financial statements and your audit report thereon on our web site, we acknowledge that: - We are responsible for the preparation, presentation, and content of the financial statements in the electronic format. - If your audit report is presented on our web site, the full financial statements upon which you reported and to which you appended your signed report will be presented. - We will clearly indicate in the electronic presentation on our web site the financial information that is subject to your audit report.
+- (28) In connection with any electronic presentation of the financial statements and your audit report thereon on our web site, we acknowledge that: - We are responsible for the preparation, presentation, and content of the financial statements in the electronic format. - If your audit report is presented on our web site, the full financial statements upon which you reported and to which you appended your signed report will be presented. - We will clearly indicate in the electronic presentation on our web site the financial information that is subject to your audit report.
 We will clearly differentiate any information that may also be presented by us on or in connection with our web site that was contained in the published version of the financial statements and other supplementary information, but which is not part of the audited financial statements or other financial information covered by your audit report. - We have assessed the security over financial statement information and the audit report presented on our web site, and are satisfied that procedures in place are adequate to ensure the integrity of the information provided.
-We understand the risk of potential misrepresentation inherent in publishing financial information on our web site through internal failure or external manipulation. - Our web site, which contains the electronic financial statements, will advise the reader that such financial statements are presented for convenience and information purposes only, and while reasonable efforts have been made to ensure the integrity of such information, they should not be relied on.
+We understand the risk of potential misrepresentation inherent in publishing financial information on our web site through internal failure or external manipulation. - If the electronic financial statements are generally made available to the public on our web site, we will include a notification to the reader that such financial statements are presented for convenience and information purposes only, and while reasonable efforts have been made to ensure the integrity of such information, they should not be relied on.
 A copy of the printed financial statements will be provided on request.